Beyond Outerplanarity: Testing for Full Convex Drawings via MSO

+which is true if and only if the given set~$U$ of vertices is connected via the given set~$F$ of edges.

 For a closed outer $k$-planar or closed outer $k$-quasi-planar graph~$G$, we want to express that two edges~$e$ and~$e_i$ cross.
-To this end, we assume that there is a Hamiltonian cycle~$E^*$ of~$G$ that defines the outer face.
-We partition the vertices of $G$ into three subsets~$C$, $A$, and $B$, as follows: $C$ is the set containing the endpoints of~$e$, whereas $A$ and~$B$ are connected subgraphs on the remaining vertices that use only edges of~$E^*$.
-In this way, we partition the vertices of~$G$ into two sets, one left and the other one right of~$e$.
+To this end, we assume that $G$ contains a Hamiltonian cycle~$E^*$ that defines the outer face.
+We partition the vertices of $G$ into three subsets~$C$, $A$, and~$B$, as follows: $C$ is the set containing the endpoints of~$e$, whereas $A$ and~$B$ are connected subgraphs on the remaining vertices that use only edges of~$E^*$.
+In this way, we partition the vertices of~$G$ into two sets, one left of~$e$ and one right of~$e$.
 For such a partition, $e_i$ must cross~$e$ whenever $e_i$ has one endpoint in~$A$ and one in~$B$.

-Now we can describe the crossing patterns for closed outer $k$-planarity and closed outer $k$-quasi-planarity as follows:
+Now we can describe the allowed crossing patterns.
+We first express closed outer $k$-planarity:

 Here we insist that $G$ is Hamiltonian and that, for every edge $e$ and any set of $k+1$ distinct other edges, at least one among them does not cross~$e$.